 Harry sprawled across wet grass.
 Tomb stones loomed over him.

 He snatched his wand up from the floor, his heart hammering in his ears.
-The view of the street he’d seen lay at the base of the hill past the church and he released a long sigh.
-The adrenaline faded.
+The view of the street he’d seen lay at the base of the hill past the church and he released a long sigh, the adrenaline fading.
 Harry strode through the graveyard, glancing left and right until he found familiar names in stark, black letters on white marble.

 The last enemy to be destroyed is death.
 Voldemort might well agree.
 He traced a finger over their names.
 How different things might’ve been.
 He sighed and let the emptiness claw the longing away.
-It’s a futile thought.
+There’s no point hoping.
 I managed one perfect wish, I mustn’t risk it for anything.

 He followed the row of graves toward the gate past a dozen ancient graves whose names were worn away.
 A sigil marked the top of the tombstone, an odd triangular shape, with some unrecognisable design inside.

 Ignotus Peverell.
 Harry peered at the worn letters on the others.
-Too old.
+Too old to read.